-Scientific research is the backbone of a great pulse questionnaire
+Scientific research is the backbone of a great employee survey

 In order to help our customers make data driven decisions to improve wellbeing and team collaboration, we've studied extensively the science behind successful teamwork, productivity, psychological needs, employee wellbeing, and organizational culture.
-Here we're presenting the top 4 scientific theories that have helped shape the Teamspective Pulse questionnaire.
+Here we're presenting the top 4 scientific theories that have helped shape the Teamspective surveys data model.

 1. Job demands and resources (JDR)